 The WHO Standard Treatment Guildelines and national treatment guidelines recommend treating both the blood-and liver-stages of P. vivax (relapsing) malaria.

 Until recently, primaquine was the only approved treatment for the relapsing, liver-stage, of the P. vivax life cycle, However, physicians do not always prescribe primaquine to prevent relapse, due to concerns about possible haemolysis in G6PD1-deficient patients, limited access to G6PD tests, and poor compliance with the 14-day course of treatment.

 Tafenoquine, a single-dose treatment developed by GSK and MMV for the radical cure of P. vivax malaria, was approved by the US Food and Drug Administration and the Australian Therapeutic Goods Administration in July and September 2018, respectively.

 With these approvals, tafenoquine became the first new medicine for this indication in more than 60 years, marking a major milestone on the road to malaria eradication.
 Following these stringent regulatory approvals, dossiers have already been submitted to the Brazilian regulatory authority, ANVISA, and will subsequently be submitted to regulatory agencies in other malaria endemic countries.

-MMV is working with GSK on the development of tafenoquine as a single-dose treatment for the radical cure of liver-stage infections.
-While tafenoquine shares similar limitations with primaquine regarding use in G6PD-deficient patients, its simplified dosing regimen and single dose (instead of 14 days of primaquine) should improve real-life treatment compliance and drug effectiveness.
+While tafenoquine shares similar limitations with primaquine regarding use in G6PD-deficient patients, its simplified dosing regimen with a single dose (instead of 14 days of primaquine) should improve real-life treatment compliance and drug effectiveness.

-In parallel, PATH is working with industry partners to develop a point-of-care G6PD test to ensure that only patients with adequate level of G6PD enzymatic activity will receive tafenoquine.
+In parallel, PATH in collaboration with industry partners, has developed a quantitative, point-of-care G6PD test to ensure that only patients with adequate level of G6PD enzymatic activity will receive tafenoquine.